cosmos/governance/Auth.md

 ### The cost for verifying ED25519 signatures, in units of gas.
 #### `cosmoshub-3` default: `590`

-Ed25519 is the EdDSA cryptographic signature scheme (using SHA-512 (SHA-2) and Curve25519) that is used by Cosmos Hub validators. `SigVerifyCostED25519` is the gas (ie. computational) cost for verifying ED25519 signatures.
+Ed25519 is the EdDSA cryptographic signature scheme (using SHA-512 (SHA-2) and Curve25519) that is used by Cosmos Hub validators. `SigVerifyCostED25519` is the gas (ie. computational) cost for verifying ED25519 signatures, which are not typically used by

 ### Potential implications
 #### Decreasing the value of `SigVerifyCostED25519`